Social media marketing can help you build engaged audiences where your customers and target audience already spend their time.

 Beyond your products, how can you consistently provide value to your target audience?

-It's not only about what you post, but how you allocate your resources (time, money, creativity) to maintain your social media presence on a specific channel.
+It's not only about what you post, but how you allocate your resources (time, money, creativity) to maintain your social media presence.
 Some ideas will warrant a greater investment because they help achieve a number of your goals at once.